Speed up your backup

-Designed to make minimal demands on your computer's resources, CrashPlan's default settings favor quiet, background operation over outright speed.
-There are times, however, such as during your initial backup or after adding a large number of files to your backup selection, when you may decide speed is more important.
+Designed to make minimal demands on your computer's resources, the Code42 agent default settings favor quiet, background operation over outright speed.
+However, during your initial backup or after adding a large number of files to your backup selection, you may decide speed is more important.

-This article outlines some temporary adjustments that allow backups to be completed more quickly, as well as some items to consider before changing any settings.
+This article outlines some of the factors affecting backup speed and some temporary adjustments to help backup complete more quickly, as well as some items to consider before changing any settings.

-- Even under ideal conditions, the initial upload process can take a while; backup times may range from anywhere to a few days to a month or more, depending on your upload speed and the total size of the files you have selected to back up.
+- Even under ideal conditions, the initial upload process can take a while.
+Backup times may range anywhere from a few days to a month or more, depending on your upload speed and the total size of the files you have selected to back up.

 - Results of changing settings may not be immediately apparent.
 You may need to wait a day or so before noticing improvements.

 The Code42 agent does more behind the scenes during backup than simply transfer your files.
 The Code42 agent de-duplicates, analyzes, compresses, and encrypts your data before sending it to your backup destinations.
 By taking these steps before sending your data to your backup destinations, the Code42 agent: